OpenScienceMOOC/Module-4-Open-Research-Data/content_development/main.md

+## Overview of the course <a name="abstract"></a>

+With this course, we want to propose a practical approach to open data.
+Participants should be experiencing the benefits of open data for their own research question and be able to tackle the problem of data documentation early in their workflow.
+Ideally, after this course, each participant should be eager to learn more about data management and know where to find additional information.

 ## Introduction <a name="introduction"></a>

 ### Who is this module for? <a name="who_for"></a>

 Designed primarily for students and researchers at the graduate and undergraduate level, this module also serves as training material for postdocs and more senior researchers.
-We want to help make openness universal and for all, not just a select few.
-This aims to be a cross-disciplinary module covering all research branches, including Engineering, Medicine, Biosciences, Mathematics, Social Sciences, Humanities, and the Arts.

-We have set a highly inclusive standard, and right from the very beginning have had people from across the *whole* spectrum of scholarly research, and related disciplines like tech, publishing, and librarianship, involved in developing and scoping the project.
-We use the term 'Open Science' given that this seems to be the phrase that global changes are coalescing around; while recognising that terms such as 'Open Research' or 'Open Scholarship', although less widely used, might capture a bit better what our intention is here.

-Therefore, irrespective of your background **you are very much welcome here**.
+We produced this module with the objective to talk as much to SSH and STM communities, Whatever the type of data produced or collected.

+If you are reading this, it probably means this lectures was created for you, and you are very welcome here.

 <br/>